Dissociating Decodability and Causal Use in Bracket-Sequence Transformers: Interventions identify causally important quantities

 \paragraph{Depth and distance are not causally necessary.} Ablating the decoded depth and distance directions from the residual stream has little effect.
 Depth ablation produces zero drop on the harder variants despite a final probe Pearson $r$ of $+0.67$ on IID, indicating the model encodes depth but does not use it for prediction.
 Similarly, ablating probe-aligned distance subspaces at low ranks has a near-zero effect, while removing a random subspace of the same rank causes substantial drops (Appendix~\ref{app:distance-sweep}).
+These residual directions are not behaviorally necessary, but query/key-space interventions (Appendix~\ref{app:qk-interventions}) show they participate in computing layer-1 routing, meaning the decodable geometry is likely consumed by the attention mechanism.

 \paragraph{Top-of-stack routing is causally necessary.} In our base $d = 64$ models, layer~1 attention to the true stack-top position is $\approx 0.98$--$0.997$, compared to a uniform baseline of $\approx 0.013$ (Appendix~\ref{app:harder}).
 This routing mechanism is stable across seeds (Appendix~\ref{app:multiseed}).